 The HOD will complete termly tracking requests.
 It is suggested that Teachers access the data on good teaching practice in monitoring pupil progression.

 The Head of Learning Support advises subject teachers of pupils within their teaching groups.
 Any subject teacher who feels that an individual pupil may have educational needs of which he or she has not been made aware consults with the Head of Department and Group Tutor concerned and any necessary action is then agreed and taken.

-It is recommended that the provided sheets are kept filed for ease of reference (also on iSams )
+It is recommended that awareness of where this information is on the iSams app is known for ease of access. (also on iSams desktop)